-1. Wherever feasible and practicable, salary on promotion will be based on the market relative to internal and external comparisons.

-- 2. Department heads have the authority to promote up to the 2nd quartile plus 5% on the salary range.
-Salary offers beyond the 2Q+5% point require CEO approval.
+- 1. Wherever feasible and practicable, salary on promotion will be based on the market relative to internal and external market comparisons. - 2.
+Department Heads have the authority to promote up to the Designated Control Point on the salary range.
+Salary offers above the Designated Control Point require HR and CEO approval.
+However, if the incumbent is already above the Designated Control Point, the Department Head may grant a maximum of 10% without HR or CEO approval.
 Increases shall not exceed the top of the range. - 3.
-Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 4.
+Department Heads may request and the HR Director and CEO may approve a one time, lump sum, non base-building hiring incentive payment in accordance with the hiring and promotional incentive policy. - 4.
+Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 5.
 All salary offers will take into consideration: - a.
 Special departmental needs - b.
 Economic factors (i.e. unemployment rate, labor market) - c.
 The skills and experience of the candidate - d.
 Internal equity (Countywide salary relationships) - e.
-Budgetary constraints - f.
+Budgetary constraints f.
 Difficulty recruiting/hard to fill

-The effective date of all promotions, demotions, and within-range salary changes shall coincide with the first day of the pay period coinciding with or following approval of the action.
+The effective date of all promotions, demotions, and within-range salary changes shall be the first day of the pay period coinciding with or following approval of the action.

-D. Salary on Promotion Within Leadership Class
+D. Salary on Promotion Within Leadership Classification

-- 1. Wherever feasible and practicable, salary on promotion Within Leadership Class will be based on the market relative to internal and external comparisons. - Department heads have the authority to hire up to the 2nd Quartile +5% on the salary range.
-Salary offers beyond the 2Q+5% require CEO approval.
+- Wherever feasible and practicable, salary on promotion Within Leadership Classification will be based on the market relative to internal and external comparisons. - 2.
+Department Heads have the authority to promote up to the Designated Control Point.
+Salary offers above the Designated Control Point require HR and CEO approval.
+However, if the incumbent is already above the Designated Control Point, the Department Head may grant a maximum of 10% without HR or CEO approval.
 Increases shall not exceed the top of the range. - 3.
-Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 4.
+Department Heads may request and the HR Director and CEO may approve a one time, lump sum, non base-building hiring incentive payment in accordance with the hiring and promotional incentive policy. - Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 6.
 All salary offers will take into consideration: - a.
 Special departmental needs - b.
 Economic factors (i.e. unemployment rate, labor market) - c.
 The skills and experience of the candidate - d.
 Internal equity (Countywide salary relationships) - e.
-Budgetary constraints - f.
+Budgetary constraints f.
 Difficulty recruiting/hard to fill

-The effective date of all promotions, demotions, and within-range salary changes shall coincide with the first day of the pay period coinciding with or following approval of the action.
+The effective date of all promotions, demotions, and within-range salary changes shall be the first day of the pay period coinciding with or following approval of the action.

-E. Salary on Temporary Promotion
+E. Salary on Temporary Promotion or Assignment